Home Depot's sales improve as customers stay focused on smaller projects

 Customer transactions declined less than 1% in the quarter.
 The amount shoppers spent rose to $90.01 per average receipt from $88.90 in the prior-year period.

-“Our second quarter results were in line with our expectations," Chair and CEO Ted Decker said in a statement on Tuesday.
+“Our second quarter results were in line with our expectations," Chair and CEO Ted Decker said in a statement.
 "The momentum that began in the back half of last year continued throughout the first half as customers engaged more broadly in smaller home improvement projects.”

 Home improvement retailers like Home Depot have been dealing with homeowners putting off bigger projects because of increased borrowing costs and lingering concerns about inflation.